Karplus-Lab-OSU/ensemblator/readme.rst

     The locally overlaid dipeptide residual (LODR) is a simple distance-based quantity that does not define individual conformations but defines how closely two conformations compare.
 Conceptually, it reports information on each residue, by considering the dipeptide unit it makes with the previous residue.
 To calculate it, first the dipeptides are overlayed based on the Cα, C, O, N, and Cα atoms of the peptide unit preceding the residue, and then the LODR-score is defined as the RMSD between the C, O, N and Cα atoms in the subsequent peptide unit.
 Given this definition, no LODR values will exist for the first and last residues in a protein (as there are not complete peptide units on both sides of these residues), or for residues bordering chain-breaks.
 For more details see `this paper by Clark, Tronrud, and Karplus, which describes a much older version of the Ensemblator. <http://onlinelibrary.wiley.com/doi/10.1002/pro.2714/abstract>`_

-Calculating Silhouette-like Score
+Calculating Discrimination Index
 ---------------------------------

-    For a given M,N pair of grouped structures, for each of the two groups, every atom’s global silhouette score is calculated as the mean pairwise distance between the groups minus the mean pairwise distance within the group, divided by the higher of the two values:
+    For a given M,N pair of grouped structures, for each of the two groups, every atom’s global Discrimination score is calculated as the mean pairwise distance between the groups minus the mean pairwise distance within the group, divided by the higher of the two values:

     **a** = mean(d\ :sub:`intra`)

     **b** = mean(d\ :sub:`inter`)

-    *Silhouette Score* = ( **b** - **a** ) / max(**b**, **a**)
+    *Discrimination Score* = ( **b** - **a** ) / max(**b**, **a**)

-    Then the silhouette scores for each atom are averaged across the two groups, and a residue-based value is then obtained by averaging the values for the N, CA, C, and O atoms of each residue.
-Another silhouette score for the local backbone conformation comparison is similarly calculated for each residue based on the locally-overlaid dipeptide residual (LODR) distances.
-A final silhouette index for a residue is the average of the global and local silhouette scores.
+    Then the Discrimination scores for each atom are averaged across the two groups, and a residue-based value is then obtained by averaging the values for the N, CA, C, and O atoms of each residue.
+Another Discrimination score for the local backbone conformation comparison is similarly calculated for each residue based on the locally-overlaid dipeptide residual (LODR) distances.
+A final Discrimination Index for a residue is the average of the global and local Discrimination scores.
 The level of detectable difference between the groups increases as the index goes from near 0 to near 1.
 In the intermediate ranges, which we subjectively defined as 0.35 – 0.65, we consider the groups are neither notably similar nor notably different; in these ranges, more fine clustering could reveal subgroups with more notable differences.